pivot-access-ltd/bma-offline-docs/src/how-to-manage-vms-5148.md

 Note that the labels, here `mylabel`, are an ephemeral convenience that you might find useful in scripting MAAS actions.

 MAAS will create a VM with 2 disks, `/dev/vda` (32 GB) and `/dev/vdb` (64 GB).
-After MAAS enlists, commissions and acquires the machine, you can edit the disks before deploying to suit your needs.
+After MAAS enlists, commissions and allocates the machine, you can edit the disks before deploying to suit your needs.
 For example, we'll set a boot, root, and home partition.

 We'll start by deleting the `/` partition MAAS created because we want a separate `/boot` partition to demonstrate how yo.